 I have a new obsession.
 I’ve learned how to make macarons.
 And they are life changing, y’all.

 No joke, I did a little dance in my kitchen when I pulled these out of the oven.
 And they tasted even better than they looked!
-I owe it all to that Craftsy class.
+I owe it all to that class.
 The instructor walks you through the process step-by-step with really great tips and a thoroughly tested recipe.
 I put the video on my laptop in the kitchen and literally made my macarons along with the instructor, and they turned out wonderfully.
-They are filled with vanilla swiss buttercream (also from the same Craftsy class) which is absolutely DIVINE.
-(Psst – ALL Craftsy classes are 50% off, but only until June 13!
-So head over there now to purchase your access to this class!)
+They are filled with vanilla swiss buttercream (also from the same Bluprint class) which is absolutely DIVINE.

 Well, after that first batch, I was hooked.
 I started browsing Pinterest for different macaron flavor combinations, and holy cow.
 There are so many possibilities with macarons!!
 You can flavor the shell with any kind of extract or powder (i.e. freeze dried fruit), and you can use almost anything you want for the filling.
 French toast flavored macarons with maple syrup buttercream, mango macarons with white chocolate ganache, blueberry marscapone macarons, mojito macarons, s’mores macarons, pink lemonade macarons…AHHH!
 You guys!
 I want to TRY THEM ALL!